Uranium Adsorption – Tusaar Media out performs the competition in TDR, sea water & presence of high nitrates

 In the National Laboratory’s batch tests Tusaar media matches the best ion exchange on other variables

 Tusaar’s ability to perform well in high TDS, sea water, and in the presence of high nitrates is a significant advantage.
 Against other measures, the Tusaar media sequestered uranium as well as the best ion exchange medias tested at this facility

 In a recent report from Pacific Northwest National Laboratory for the U.S. Department of Energy, uranium adsorption on Tusaar media was measured.
-CH2M HILL Plateau Remediation Company is currently operating the Hanford Site 200 West Area groundwater pump-and-treat system as the remedial action selected under the Comprehensive Environmental Response, Compensation, and Liability Act Record of Decision for Operable Unit (OU) 200-ZP-1.
-This report documented the results of treatability tests Pacific Northwest National Laboratory (PNNL) researchers conducted to quantify the ability of selected products to adsorb uranium from 200 West Area groundwater.
+CH2M HILL Plateau Remediation Company is currently operating the Hanford Site 200 West Area groundwater pump-and-treat system.
+They were selected to perform remedial action under the Comprehensive Environmental Response, Compensation, and Liability Act Record of Decision for Operable Unit (OU) 200-ZP-1.
+This report documented the results of treatability tests which Pacific Northwest National Laboratory (PNNL) researchers conducted to quantify the ability of selected products to adsorb uranium from 200 West Area groundwater.